mozillach/gh-projects-content-queue/docs/configuration.md

 ## By environment variables

 The `CQ_CONFIG` environment variable should be set to a stringified version of the JSON configuration.

+## Migration

+### v1 to v2

+- Make sure you have your current config in `config.json`
+- Run `npm run migrate`
+- `config.json` now contains the new configuration you can use in production

 ## Basic anatomy